wp-plugins/imagemapper/readme.txt

 1. Click the image map you want to insert into the post.

 == Changelog ==

+= 1.2.5 =
+* Fixed CSS so imagemaps work on responsive sites.
+Kudos to Pourgt!

 = 1.2.4 =
 * Fixed to work with Wordpress 4.0.1.
 Kudos to Samatva!